All About Immunotherapy

 What are the side effects of immunotherapy?

-While many immunotherapy medications are made up of things that are found naturally in the body, side effects can happen because of the higher levels of these substances.
-The most common side effects are the result of the "revving up" and stimulation of the immune system.
-They include:
+While many immunotherapy medications are made up of things that are already found in your body, side effects can happen because of the higher levels of these things.
+The most common side effects happen because of the "revving up" and stimulation of your immune system.
+They can be:

 - Body aches (flu-like symptoms).